Skip to content

 • Use the Python loader for evaluation + prototyping

-• Run uc bench to compare compressed vs FP16 quality on your tasks
+• Run your own lm-eval-harness (or equivalent) against the reconstructed model to compare compressed vs FP16 quality on your tasks

 • Open a GitHub issue with your specific llama.cpp use case so we prioritize the export path correctly